This note is a kind of improvement over its earlier version at muwlgr.dreamwidth.org/48219.html .

 Below some useful next steps are described :

-Suppose you have been able to log in as the user you have added before.
+Suppose you have been able to log in to the booted system as the user you have added before.

-If you see messages about missing firmware files, find them using packages.debian.org and install needed package using apt install
+If you see messages about missing firmware files, find them using packages.debian.org and install needed packages using apt install

 command-not-found to automate searching for not yet installed packages;